RegardsOss/RegardsOss.github.io/_docs/development/regards/notifier/api/notifier-api.md

 |regards.type|fr.cnes.regards.modules.notifier.dto.in.NotificationActionEvent|
 {:.table.table-striped}

-To send a feature to the microservice, a message has to be published on this exchange : `regards.broadcast.fr.cnes.regards.modules.notifier.dto.in.NotificationActionEvent`

 ### Integration with `Feature Manager`

 Each time a feature is created, updated or deleted, this feature is propagated to `Notifier`.